-Treatment Response Description Definition Calculation from Clinical Trials Complete Response/ Disease-Free Complete response is defined as negative cystoscopy and negative (including atypical) urine cytology or positive cystoscopy with biopsy-proven benign or low-grade NMIBC and negative cytology.
+Treatment Response Definition Calculation from Clinical Trials Complete Response and Disease-Free Complete response is defined as negative cystoscopy and negative (including atypical) urine cytology or positive cystoscopy with biopsy-proven benign or low-grade NMIBC and negative cytology.
+Disease-Free was defined as having achieved CR at month 3 and maintained CR (for population 1) or HGRFS (for population 2) at time points beyond 3 months.
 Proportion of all patients who were and remained disease-free at defined time points.
-May also be reported as "recurrence-free survival."
-Persistent or Recurrent NMIBC Persistent is defined as tumors that show continued evidence of symptoms or morphological features, or if a second tumor is diagnosed within three months after therapy was completed.
-Recurrent is defined as findings on follow-up that no longer meet the above definition for a complete response, but not including progression to MIBC, metastasis, or death.
-Proportion of patients without recurrence- or persistence-free survival (i.e. 1 - recurrence-free survival).
-MIBC Presence of cancer in the muscle wall of the bladder.
+Persistent or Recurrent NMIBC Persistent was defined as tumors that show continued evidence of symptoms or morphological features, or if a second tumor is diagnosed within three months after therapy was completed.
+Recurrent was defined as findings on follow-up that no longer meet the above definition for a complete response, but not including progression to MIBC, metastasis, or death.
+Proportion of patients without CR in population 1 or HGRFS in population 2 (i.e. 1 - CR or HGRFS). МІВС Presence of cancer in the muscle wall of the bladder.
 Proportion of patients originally with NMIBC and with progression to MIBC at defined time points.
 Post-Cystectomy State following surgical removal of bladder.
 Proportion of patients from clinical trials having had surgical removal of the bladder.
 Metastasis Development of secondary malignant growths at a distance from a primary site of cancer Proportion of patients originally with NMIBC, MIBC, or having had surgical removal of the bladder and with progression to metastatic disease at defined time points.